-This training unit explains Fastcall Messages.
-This functionality is used throughout Fastcall, most notably by Voicemail and by Interactive Voice Responses.
+This training unit provides an overview of Fastcall Messages, a key feature used throughout Fastcall, particularly in Voicemail Drop and Interactive Voice Responses.

 Messages

-To view your messages, click on My Settings > Messages.
-Here you can see all of the messages assigned to you, and you can also play back those of type ‘recording’ or ‘audio file’.
-You can delete a message by clicking the ‘x’ icon.
+To view your messages, navigate to My Settings > Messages.
+Here, you can see all messages assigned to you, and you can play back those in the ‘recording’ or ‘audio file’ format.
+Messages can be deleted by clicking the ‘x’ icon.

 Message settings